pjobson/actorGraphor/README.md

 http://raw.githubusercontent.com/pjobson/actorGraphor/master/nginx.sample.conf

-Start the front-end on port 9000 with grunt:
+Start the front-end on port 9000 with grunt.
+This will spawn a browser, I haven't disabled it in the grunt file for testing, you can close it.

-    actorGraphor/grunt serve
+    grunt serve

-Start the node.js service on port 8080:
+Start the node.js service on port 8080, this will

-    actorGraphor/node_services/node themoviedb.node.js
+    node themoviedb.node.js

 ![Alt text](https://raw.githubusercontent.com/pjobson/actorGraphor/master/app/images/actor_graphor_demo_page.jpg)